 Last month was the month of empathy.
 Now, more than ever – it’s about value.

-People are loyal and safe with familiarity but with the right tools, your advertising campaigns can flourish and attract new consumers.
+Your online business highly depends on how you promote your services, and products.
+So, using only one type of emotion in ads to activate customers’ cultural mindset might not be enough in such circumstances.
+You have to speak their emotional language to attract the attention of potential customers.
+People are loyal and safe with familiarity, but with the right tools, your advertising campaigns can flourish and attract new consumers.
 Bidtellect’s in-house creative team, [b]+studio has been testing and measuring the shift in creative in real-time.
 Here’s what’s working this week.

 Polish up with this new set of best practices for your coronavirus ads to bring hope and value: